 To those of you who are going to your local Stitch ‘n Pitch this season, think of me!
 Toronto’s not having one this year, because no organization or individual wants to take on the organizing of it.
 I thought about it for all of five minutes before I realized that would be overcommitting on a grand scale.

 Want to learn more about baseball, from a knitter’s perspective?
 I wrote up this primer last year: Stitch ‘n Pitch: A Baseball Primer for Knitters.

+It’s been 4 weeks since I left mom and came back to Toronto.
+And 4 more weeks since her stem cell transplant.
 She’s now 64 days post-transplant.
 I realize, in the grand scheme of recovery, she’s got 4 to 10 more months to go, for her system to fully rebuild, for her strength to fully […]Keep Reading >

 For the past week, I’ve been back in sweet home Chicago Toronto getting settled back into my own life.
 I had all these good intentions for my time with Mom.
 I’d blog daily.
 I’d go to yoga.
 I’d focus on health – hers and mine – and use my work hours to dig into some […]Keep Reading >